-Ta Summary of Imp ole 1-2 bacts and Mitigation Impacts Significance Before Mitigation Mitigation Measures Significance After Mitigation regulations and agreements governing property within the project area.
+Topock Con California D ole 1-2 acts and Mitigation Compress Impacts Significance Before Mitigation Mitigation Measures Significance After Mitigation Topock Compressor Station Final Remedy FEIR, Vol. II California Department of Toxic Substances Control 1-43 3 authority to grant such access, consistent with existing laws, regulations and agreements governing property within the project area.
 The plan may specify that such access may not interfere with the project or create health and safety concerns.
 Due to health and safety concerns, PG&E may exclude the Topock Compressor Station and related facilities from the area for which tribal access and use may be provided.
-This mitigation measure shall be implemented in a manner that is consistent with mitigation required through the federal Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) process.
-Mitigation measures AES-1, AES-2, and NOISE-3 are also applicable to the Topock Cultural Area.
-Mitigation measures AES-1 and AES-2 would reduce impacts related to aesthetic qualities of the project area, including those views from the Topock Maze Locus B. Mitigation measure NOISE-3 would serve to reduce noise impacts that could be experienced within the Topock Cultural Area and notify tribal members of project activity that would generate new noise.
-Mitigation Measure CUL-1b and CUL-1c: The following actions will reduce the potential for impacts to identified historical resources (other than the Topock Cultural Area, which is separately addressed in CUL-1a) within the project area.
-To the extent feasible, these actions shall be implemented in a manner that is consistent with mitigation required through the federal CERCLA process.
-PG&E shall consider the locations of the identified historic resources described above during the design of the physical improvements necessary for the proposed project and avoid impacts to historical and archaeological resources to the extent feasible.
-DTSC shall review the plans for the final design of the project and compare such plans to the location of identified resources to assist in and enforce the avoidance
+This mitigation measure shall be implemented in a manner that is consistent with mitigation required through the federal CERCLA process.
+Mitigation measures AES 1, AES 2 and NOISE 3 are also applicable to the Topock Cultural Area.
+Mitigation measures AES-1 and AES-2 would reduce impacts related to aesthetic qualities of the project area, including those views from the Topock Maze Locus B. Mitigation measure NOISE 3 would serve to reduce noise impacts that could be experienced within the Topock Cultural Area and notify tribal members of project activity that would generate new noise.
+AECOM Summary Mitigation Measure CUL-1b and CUL-1c: During Design, Construction, O&M, and Decommissioning Consider the Location of Historical Resources and Implement Measures to Avoid Resources to the Extent Feasible.
+The following actions will reduce the potential for impacts on identified historically significant resources (other than the Topock Cultural Area, which is separately addressed in CUL-1a) within the project area.
+As detailed below, these actions include consideration of the location of historical resources, preparation of a cultural resources study, and preparation of a treatment plan.
+Monitoring of ground-disturbing activities during project construction will further protect historically significant resources.
+Protective actions are also described pertaining to the discovery of any previously unidentified potentially significant cultural